eChopa/idea_app/README.md

 ## Interview Challenge: Front End Web

-#### git  An idea board where you can create an idea, edit existing ideas and delete old ideas
+#### An idea board where you can create an idea, edit existing ideas and delete old ideas

 ## To run the project: